Migrate from public base images to hardened container images: a step-by-step guide (2026)

 Update GitHub Actions, GitLab CI, Jenkins, or Buildkite to:

-1. Verify the hardened-image signature with cosign verify before docker build.
+1. Verify the hardened-image signature before docker build where the vendor supports signatures.

 4. After the Migration: Validating Your Security Posture and Staying Protected